Triton Fight Center Piet Wilhelm Brazilian Jiu-Jitsu Martial Arts Black Belt Conditioning Judo Muay Thai

 Tuesday & Thursday - 5:30pm to 6:30pm

 Muay Thai is known as "King of the Ring" in kickboxing circles.
-Muay Thai features punches, kicks, elbows, knees, standing grappling, and head-butts to wear down and knock out their opponent.
+Muay Thai features punches, kicks, elbows, knees, and standing grappling to wear down and knock out their opponent.
 Thai training methods develop devastating power, speed and superb cardiovascular endurance as well as fighting spirit.
 Muay Thai training is also quite safe thanks to sophisticated pad training that evolved to keep fighters healthy between fights.
 Muay Thai has also proven very effective outside the ring and has been embraced enthusiastically by practitioners of a variety of self-defense, sporting, military and law enforcement activities.

 Our instructors are dedicated to providing our students with the most complete and well rounded training program to bring you into the best shape of your life or prepare you for Muay Thai or Mixed Martial Arts events.

 In order to improve your game you need technique, theory and principals that will unleash your ability and allow you to make steady progress.

 The NO-GI Jiu-Jitsu (Submission Wrestling) class is probably the oldest program that our curriculum has to offer.
 It is a combination of Brazilian Jiu-Jitsu, Catch Wrestling, Judo, Sambo, Pankration, Shooto, Luta Livre, and grappling.

 The class is ideal for those that would rather train strickly out of the gi (uniform) even though it will also benefit the gi players too.
 Most of our serious MMA fighters and NO-GI competitors come in during these hours to refine their skills.

 Monday, Wednesday, & Friday - 12noon to 1pm

 Monday thru Friday evenings - 5:30pm to 6:15pm